addegbenga/stack/README.md

 - The application successfully retrieves data from the specified API endpoints and displays it as per the design provided in Figma.

-## Bonus Points

-While unit testing was not implemented in this project, I ensured that the application's functionality was thoroughly tested during development.
-Although unit tests were not written, the code was rigorously tested to ensure its reliability.

 ## Conclusion

 I have thoroughly enjoyed working on this project, the tricky and interesting part was persisting filters and showing the count on the filter button, it was a fun task to work on.
 But overall hopefully i get to the next stage of this process LFG.